gvwilson/sensibleadventures/misc/bear-02.md

 "Only *some* of these people thought, well, you know by how some are here with the Gifted, sir, they thought, well..."

-Prince Lormay interrupted before the sergeant could reply.
+Prince Thokmay interrupted before the sergeant could reply.
 "They thought what?"

 Muddh wrung his hands, nervous under the glares of the townspeople